 - Being clean and neat in your appearance.

-- Looking at the consul when talking with him or her.
+- Looking at the consul when talking with them.

 - Answering questions directly and honestly.
 Do not make untrue statements, however, answer only the questions asked.